britej3/Analyst/README.md

 # Analyst

 An AI-based cryptocurrency research bot that continuously collects market data, generates analysis and interacts via Telegram.
+It caches market data with Redis, stores research in Postgres and can issue price alerts via Telegram.

 Set the `TELEGRAM_BOT_TOKEN` environment variable with your bot's token before running the container.